hyper-level-nerds/sentient/c/README.md

 # SENTIENT C Library

-header-only macro metaprogrammed reflection library
+the SENTIENT library for C